M. Athar Ali: Political views

 Ali was a secularist who strongly opposed all forms of religious extremism.
 He strenuously opposed the communal perception of history.
 He was one of the four authors (the others were R.S Sharma, D.N.
-Jha and Suraj Bhan) of theReport to the Nation on the Babri Masjid, Ayodhya, 1990, which was published in many Indian languages.
+Jha and Suraj Bhan) of the Report to the Nation on the Babri Masjid, Ayodhya, 1990, which was published in many Indian languages.
 Dismissing, on the basis of an examination of the written and archaeological evidence, the claim that the Babri Masjid occupied the site of Rama's birth or that a temple occupied the site and it was pulled down to construct the masjid, the Report ended with the impassioned appeal: "If, then, we have a care for historical facts, if we want to uphold the law, if we have love for our own cultural heritage, we must protect the Babri Masjid.
 A country is surely judged by how it treats its past."

 To oppose the source of a dangerous communalist subversion of the nation, Ali did not disdain activist positions.
 His support for the well-known anti-communal organisation Sahmat (Safdar Hashmi Memorial Trust) was firm and unqualified.